Updating your Décor

 Choose your lighting with care, warm yellow lights and white lights may change the look and color of a room, and that should always be kept in mind while choosing paint colors for your walls.
 For instance, it would be best to provide warm yellow lights in rooms with green or yellow, as white lights may make them look harsh or sickly.
 Include the color and type of flooring you already have into your equation, a green wall would be great with a wooden finish or white marble floor, but with a red mosaic floor it can look ghastly.

 The suggestions given here are just that: suggestions.
 They provide a springboard for ideas on what you can do with colors to your home.
 Depending on where you live, the way your home is built, what you do and your likes and dislikes, you can tailor the use of colors the way you want.
 You will never know what would look good till you experiment, and the best way to do it is color a big cardboard and put it up against the wall under consideration to see how you like it.
-So reach out for color today: depending on your budget, ambitions and preferences, not only can you update the décor of your home like a professional, you can also have heaps of fun doing it!
+So reach out for color today: depending on your budget, ambitions and preferences,

 By Damyanti Ghosh